Labor day has come and gone, so now it's time for fall!

 4. Enjoy Great October Events in Pigeon Forge

 October is a truly action-packed time to vacation in Pigeon Forge.
 You'll find no shortage of great seasonal events that can make your trip truly special.

-The National Southern Gospel & Harvest Celebration – Sept.
-30 – Oct.
-29 – Dollywood knows exactly how to celebrate the beautiful fall season in the Smoky Mountains.
-You can enjoy live gospel music, Smoky Mountain crafts demonstrations, and beautiful fall decorations at Dollywood during this month long event.
+Fall Harvest Festival at Dollywood – Sept.
+29 – Oct.
+28 – Dollywood knows exactly how to celebrate the beautiful fall season in the Smoky Mountains.
+You can enjoy live gospel music, Smoky Mountain crafts demonstrations, thousands of illuminated pumpkins and beautiful fall decorations at Dollywood during this month-long event.
 All shows are included with Dollywood's admission price.

 5. Hike to a Historic Cabin

 Visiting historic sites in the Smoky Mountains is ideal for late in the fall season.
 Once the leaves start changing in lower elevations of the national park, the old homesteads and farms become even more beautiful.

 To see lots of old homes in one place, take a stroll around the Elkmont region of the park.
 This abandoned community with spooky old dwellings is the perfect inspiration for your next ghost story.

 Take a look at our guide on when and where to see beautiful fall colors in the Great Smoky Mountains National Park.

 6. Have a Screaming Good Time